michellesprojects/Book-Reading-Bot/README.md

 # Book-Reading-Bot
-This Bot automatically sends out a daily email containing a fragment of a book until that book has been read
+This Bot sends the user an email every morning containing a daily reading.
+The daily reading consists of N lines from a book of the user's choice.
+The program runs in the background and auto-terminates after the book has been read by the user.